 Fibromyalgia is the second most ailment affecting the musculoskeletal system after osteoporosis.
 Source: http://www.ecarediary.com/Blog2713

 Sounds great, huh?
 Lucky me, as I have both!
 Diagnosed with Fibromyalgia in 2000 and with Osteoporosis in 2015.
 I know and live with chronic pain, but try my best not to let it get me down or slow me down.
 And then there are all of the other weird ailments that get lumped in with this condition, for lack of any other explanation.
-There’s a very good list by Sophie at Fibro Diaries that lists 100 different symptoms
+Here’s a list of 100 Symptoms of Fibromyalgia

 .
 I have probably had most of them at one point.

 So in the spirit of helping with awareness, here are a few other websites and bloggers I follow that write about life with fibromyalgia:

 Hopefully I have provided *a little* awareness on this “invisible” condition.
 So the next time I seem a little grumpy or am moving slowly, it’s probably because when I crawled out of bed and kicked fibromyalgia in the butt that morning, it kicked back.

 Do you have any good resources for fibromyaglia or coping with chronic pain to share?